strangeprogrammer/CS4900QuadraticSolve/src/README.txt

 To remove all object files recursively, type 'make clean'.

 To remove all object files and binary files recursively, type 'make squeaky'.

+To run the program using fileIn.txt, type 'make run'.